everestial/phase-extender/docs/READme.md

-This tutorial provides hands on for preparing required `input files` and running `phase-Extender`. **phase-Extender** is run with three different example sets and test files for the runs are provided in the appropriate links.
+This tutorial provides a hands on for preparing required `input files` and running `phase-Extender`. **phase-Extender** has been provided with three example sets highlighting possible use cases.

 ## Part-A: Run phase extender.
 ### Step 01: Prepare input files.

-  **A) Convert VCF to haplotype file:**
+  **A) Convert VCF to a haplotype file:**
 ```
 python3 vcf_to_table-v3.py --mode VcfToHap --PI PI --PG PG --vcf RBphased_file.vcf --out haploype_file.txt
 ```

   **Note:**
-  - If RBphase information is represented by FORMAT fields other than "PI" and "PG", then it can be replaced accordingly.
+  - If RBphase information is represented by FORMAT fields other than "PI" and "PG", then it will have to be placed accordingly.
-  - `"--unphased yes"` can be added to `"vcf_to_table-v3.py"` to include the unphased genotypes.
-This parameter will not affect the phase extension, and is only included to keep the whole data intact.
+  - `"--unphased yes"` switch can be added to `"vcf_to_table-v3.py"` to include the unphased genotypes.
+This parameter will not affect the phase extension, and is only included to keep the entire data-set in the conversion.
-  - run command `python3 vcf_to_table-v3.py --help` for more details on VCF and haplotype reference panel to table conversion.
+  - run command `python3 vcf_to_table-v3.py --help` for a detailed help section or manual to convert into the requisite tabular format from a VCF or Haplotype panel.

 <br>